jwashek/jwashek.github.io.NEW/_posts/2020-12-12-slae32-assignment-1.md

 # What is a Bind Shell?
 Bind TCP opens up a port on the victim system.
-If an attacker could exploit a vulnerability on the victim system, she can implant a bind shell and connect to it from the remote attaking box.
-However, due to a firewall and detection controls, reverse TCP shell is preferrable over bind TCP shell thesedays.
+If an attacker could exploit a vulnerability on the victim system, she can implant a bind shell and connect to it from the remote attacking box.
+However, due to a firewall and detection controls, reverse TCP shell is preferable over bind TCP shell these days.

 ![image](/assets/img/post/slae32/assignment1/01.png)